isomerpages/moe-greenridgesec/pages/Looking Back.md

 GSS Delivery (to develop agility, accuracy, and balance) Head or Tail (to enhance speed and agility)

+#### <u>Istana Heritage Challenge </u><br>
+On 19 May, 10 of our students took part in the Istana Heritage Challenge.
+The Challenge gave students an opportunity to learn more about the rich history of the Istana and the role of the President in Singapore.
+Students took part in a guided tour, before competing in various challenges to test their understanding.<br>
+Jovan Tan from 2/5 shared, “This trip has enabled me to learn more about the history of Singapore in general.
+I found the state gifts on display from various countries particularly interesting.
+Overall, visiting the Istana Heritage Gallery was an informative and thought-provoking experience."

 #### <u>Xinyao Music Camp</u><br>
 On the 21st of May, 16 of our Sec 1 students participated in a Xinyao Music Camp at Singapore Polytechnic.
 Just three days later, on 24th May, our Sec 1 and Sec 3 cohort of students were treated to a Xinyao performance to promote their appreciation of the Chinese Language through music.